ripple/explorer/CONTRIBUTING.md

 We're thrilled you're interested and your help is greatly appreciated.
 Contributing is a great way to learn about the XRP Ledger (XRPL).

-## About This Site

-This repo is a block explorer site for the XRP Ledger.
-It was initially created using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).

 ## Repository Layout

 - [server/](server/) - Backend code lives here